rollerworks/search/doc/searches.rst

     $config = new ProcessorConfig($fieldSet);

     // The input processor will transform all values to the normalized value
-    // and validates that range bounds are valid.
+    // and validate that range bounds are valid.

     try {
         $searchCondition = $inputProcessor->process($config, $query);